-Force (grading) Objective Detail Outcome Avon and Somerset Constabulary (Requires Improvement) To reduce the time taken to conduct visits and risk assessments on registered sex offenders ensures multi-agency public protection arrangements (MAPPA) include a multi-agency assessment of hospital patients with mental health conditions.
+Force (grading) Objective Detail Outcome Avon and Somerset Constabulary (Requires Improvement) To reduce the time taken to conduct visits and risk assessments on registered sex offenders include a multi-agency assessment of hospital patients with mental health conditions.
 Registered sex offenders are subject to visits by offender managers, in order to manage them in the community.
 The constabulary uses a nationally recognised risk assessment tool, ARMS (active risk management system) to assess the level of risk an offender poses, from very high to low.
-The risk level determines The Force has a no backlog in high-risk cases but findings showed they had a backlog of conducting ARMS risk assessments, potentially giving rise to being unaware of any developments in those low to medium-risk cases which might escalate the registered sex offender into a higher risk category.
+The risk level determines how often a registered sex offender should be visited by an offender manager.
+The Force has a no backlog in high-risk cases but findings showed they had a backlog of conducting ARMS risk assessments, potentially giving rise to being unaware of any developments in those low to medium-risk cases which might escalate the registered sex offender into a higher risk category.
 The annual IOM assessment for 2020/21 found that 72% of offenders taking part stopped or reduced offending.
 The approach was particularly effective for burglary, where 91% of offenders stopped or reduced their offending.
-Bedfordshire Police (Outstanding) To assess the risk presented by patients with mental health conditions due to be released from hospitals The Force understands the importance of making sure that its multi-agency public protection arrangements (MAPPA) include a multi-agency assessment of hospital patients with mental health conditions.
+To assess the risk presented by patients with mental health conditions due to be released from hospitals The Force understands the importance of making sure that its multi-agency public protection arrangements (MAPPA) include a multi-agency assessment of hospital patients with mental health conditions.
 The Force MAPPA co-ordinators and the offender management unit take part in a quarterly panel meeting which assesses the risk to the public from people who are due to leave hospital.
 The panel decides whether patients meet the criteria to become subject to MAPPA when they leave hospital.
 Hospital staff responsible for the care of the people assessed contribute to this process.
 Where appropriate, the Force carries out actions, such as enhanced monitoring and risk assessment, available under MAPPA.
 The annual IOM assessment for 2020/21 found that 72% of offenders taking part stopped or reduced offending.
 The approach was particularly effective for burglary, where 91% of offenders stopped or reduced their offending.
 Using a crime harm savings model, the assessment found that Bedfordshire's IOM approach cut the cost of crime to society by more than £2.3m in 2020/21.
-Cumbria Police (Outstanding) To be innovative in approach to the management of registered sex offenders effective management of registered sex offenders.
-This includes The projects the Force is undertaking are positive as they are supporting proactive management so that communities of Cumbria can be protected from some of the highest-harm offenders.
+Cumbria Police (Outstanding) To be innovative in approach to the management of registered sex offenders The Force has implemented several projects that support the effective management of registered sex offenders.
+This includes piloting the use of a tracking device that allows offenders' movements to be monitored.
+The Force has developed processes to allow officers who are considering Police bail for a suspect to apply for an interim sexual risk order as an alternative.
+This means the Force can more closely monitor offenders by placing them under increased restrictions.
+The Force has invested in polygraph technology.
+This allows offender managers to not only identify offenders who are being deceptive, but also use that information to target resources at those who are likely to be more deceitful and therefore more likely to offend.
+The projects the Force is undertaking are positive as they are supporting proactive management so that communities of Cumbria can be protected from some of the highest-harm offenders.